jackmdj/business-ml-demo/README.md

 ### Data Creation

-In this project, data is synthetically generated using an LLM to simulate Puffco customers’ buying patterns.
+In this project, data is synthetically generated using an LLM to simulate customers’ buying patterns.
 This includes Customer_ID, Name, Order_Frequency, Average_Time_Between_Orders, Lowest_Time_Between_Orders, has_peak, has_knife, has_pivot.

 I used Excel to briefly clean the data before loading it into Python for further analysis.